FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 **Mounting by ssh**

 ![ssh mount][10]

-Now we can parse the output of an IOS command and return structured data.

 You'll see that the *Ios mount* folder in Postman contains several other REST calls - the aspects of IOS device management they currently support are: